 In addition, your doctor may administer corticosteroid injections to provide you with temporary relief.
 This minimally invasive option can reduce pain and inflammation in the joint, allowing for healing to occur.
 However, the effects of these injections only last for a limited amount of time.
 So, your doctor will need to give a series of injections over many months.

 For more severe circumstances, your condition may require surgery.
 But before jumping to any conclusions, take some time to discuss your treatment options with a physician.
 Our team of spine experts at NJ Spine & Orthopedic specializes in the diagnosis and treatment of orthopedic conditions, like trochanteric bursitis.
-Particularly skilled in PRP and stem cell injections, our surgeons will help you find the least invasive and most successful options for you.
+Our surgeons will help you find the least invasive and most successful options for you.

 Determine your eligibility with our Candidacy Verification.